lynnfaraday/aresmush.com/tutorials/code/troubleshooting.md

 ## Log Files

 The first place to check is the game log.
-This will help you pinpoint the exact file and line number where the code failed.
-See [Using Log Files](/tutorials/code/logs.html) for help.
+Most errors will add an entry in the log file telling exactly what the problem is.
+You have several options for checking the log:

+* Go to Admin -> Logs on the web portal.
+The highest-numbered log will be the most recent, but you may want to look at the one prior as well.
+* In the server shell, look in the `aresmush/game/logs` directory.
+You can use a unix terminal text editor like nano to open them, or FTP them to your PC.
+* In the MU client, the `debuglog` command will show you only the most recent log entries.

+Once you have the log file open, search for `ERROR`.
+You'll see some code stuff that may look like gibberish:

+    2018-02-20 04:21:39 ERROR - Error in Web Request: client= error=private method `select' called for nil:NilClass backtrace=[
+    "/home/ares/aresmush/plugins/arescentral/web/get_players_handler.rb:13:in `block in handle'",
+    "/home/ares/.rvm/gems/ruby-2.4.1/gems/ohm-3.0.3/lib/ohm.rb:123:in `block (2 levels) in each'",
+    "/home/ares/aresmush/plugins/arescentral/web/get_players_handler.rb:11:in `handle'",
+    "/home/ares/aresmush/engine/aresmush/commands/dispatcher.rb:125:in `block (2 levels) in on_web_request'",
+    "/home/ares/aresmush/engine/aresmush/commands/dispatcher.rb:119:in `each'"]

-## Debug Mode
+## Common Issues

-For tricky issues - especially during development - it can be helpful to run the game in [Debug Mode](/tutorials/code/debug-mode.html).

-## YAML Issues
+### YAML Issues

 The configuration files use YAML, and there are several common issues that can result from trouble with your game configuration.
 Often you'll see an error message like "Error reading YAML from fs3combat.yml...", but any error that happens right after you changed your game configuration should make you suspect a YAML problem.
 See [Troubleshooting YAML](/tutorials/code/troubleshooting-yaml.html) for more details.

-## Port In Use
+### Port In Use

 Sometimes you'll see an error in the logs like "Couldn't start the game: error=no acceptor (port is in use or requires root privileges)".
 This usually means: